An Introduction to the PMP: Exam Details and Process [updated 2021]

 The following diagram reviews the entire PMP examination process:

 Important points to consider:

 Not just anybody can appear for the PMP exam.
-There are strict and exhaustive guidelines which have been set forth, and are as follows:
+There are strict and exhaustive PMI guidelines that have been set forth and are as follows:

 For those candidates with a high school diploma or associate degree:

-- 5 years of direct project management experience
+- Five years of direct project management experience

 - 7,500 hours of direct leading of an actual project(s)